dividuum/info-beamer-nodes/flap-display/README.txt

 all in one line:
 (echo -en "display\n"; while true; do echo "##go_up##"; head -n 10 /proc/meminfo; sleep 1; done) > /dev/tcp/localhost/4444

+You must send your data encoded as latin1.
+The following letters are valid:
+' abcdefghijklmnopqrstuvwxyzäöü0123456789@#-.,:?!()'

 letters.png created by https://github.com/MichaelKreil